yyc1217/google_design_translate/style-color-en.md

 ### Accent color

-The vibrant accent color are used for your primary action buttons as well as components such as switchers or sliders.
-Left aligned section icons or section titles can also take on the accent color
+Use the accent color for your primary action button and components like switches or sliders.

 ![](images/style/style-color-colorapplication-color_application-05_large_xhdpi.png)